Estádio 1º de Maio: Architecture

 The entrance, organized by geometric modules, develops six openings that line, symmetrically, prismatic tower, tall and slender, with the shield of the Republic and inscription in bronze at the top.
 The side walls are broken on the first floor by wide doors that access the stands and in the east-north northeast two stair access to the second floor.
 In the west is a central portal with square-framed bas-relief sculpture, consisting of bay leaves and surmounted by the shield of the club, and addorsed to the left by lanky body, glassed on metal profiles, which serves as the presidential tribune access corridor, press tribune and cabins.
-The rear facade is on an elevated platform with simple wall torn by three openings for public access.

-Under the benches are organized support services such as toilets, bars, and storage.
-In the north-northeast are change rooms and gym, while opposite it are opposite change rooms, administrative offices, secretariat and trophy rooms.